hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And with their books, they sometimes globes combine,
 >
-> Tho' their poor noddies don't contain one line:
+> Though their poor noddles don't contain one line:
 >
 > Nor can they tell you one celestial sign;
 >